First-order phase transition between superconductivity and charge/spin-density wave as the reason of their coexistence in organic metals: Discussion and conclusion

 The obtained first order of DW-metal phase transition explains the spatial segregation of SDW and SC/metal phases observed in (TMTSF)$_{2}$PF$_{6}$ and (TMTSF)$_{2}$ClO$_{4}$, or of CDW and SC/metal phases in $\upalpha $-(BEDT-TTF)$_{2}$KHg(SCN)$_{4}$, resulting to DW coexistence with superconductivity.
 The parameters and properties of phase nucleation during the first-order phase transition was extensively studied in various systems \cite{Umantsev2012,Kalikmanov2012Nucleation}.
 Nevertheless, a quantitative application of this theory to the particular DW--metal\slash SC phase transitions is still missing.

-The phase segregation during the first-order DW-metal phase transition happens on a rather large length scale $\gtrsim 1$~\textmu m, which explains the observation of angular magnetoresistance oscillations (AMRO) in (TMTSF)$_{2}$PF$_{6}$ \cite{ChaikinPRL2014} and in (TMTSF)$_{2}$ClO$_{4}$ \cite{Gerasimenko2013}, i.e. the oscillating dependence of interlayer magnetoresistance on the tilt angle of magnetic field $\boldsymbol {B}$ \cite{Kartsovnik2004Nov}.
+The phase segregation during the first-order DW-metal phase transition happens on a rather large length scale $\gtrsim 1$~\textmu m, which explains the observation of angular magnetoresistance oscillations (AMRO) in (TMTSF)$_{2}$PF$_{6}$ \cite{ChaikinPRL2014} and in (TMTSF)$_{2}$ClO$_{4}$ \cite{Gerasimenko2013}, i.e. the oscillating dependence of interlayer magnetoresistance on the tilt angle of magnetic field $\bm{B}$ \cite{Kartsovnik2004Nov}.
 The latter is possible only if the size of metallic islands along $x$-axis exceeds the so-called quasi-1D magnetic length $l_B=\hbar /eBb \sim 1$~\textmu m \cite{Kartsovnik2004Nov,ChaikinPRL2014}.
 In addition, the field-induced SDW (FISDW) \cite{Ishiguro1998,AndreiLebed2008-04-23}, i.e. the oscillating dependence of the SDW transition temperature on the strength $B$ of magnetic field, are also observed in (TMTSF)$_{2}$PF$_{6}$ \cite{ChaikinPRL2014} and in (TMTSF)$_{2}$ClO$_{4}$ \cite{Gerasimenko2013}, which is also possible only if the size of metal islands in SDW matrix exceeds $l_B=\hbar /eBb \sim 1$~\textmu m.
-Other microscopic theories, including superconductivity inside soliton walls of DW order parameter \cite{Kang2010,GGPRB2007,GrigPhysicaB2009}, cannot explain such a large size of metal/SC domains, and, hence, contradict the AMRO and FISDW experiments \cite{ChaikinPRL2014,Gerasimenko2013}.
-Note that our scenario of DW-SC phase separation is also consistent with the severalfold enhancement of the upper critical field $H_{c2}$ observed in the coexistence phase of these organic superconductors \cite{Hc2Pressure,CDWSC}, because the SC domain size $\sim 1$~\textmu m is comparable to the magnetic penetration depth $\lambda$, which enhances $H_{c2}$ \cite{Tinkham}.
+Most microscopic theories of SC-DW phase segregation, including superconductivity inside soliton walls of DW order parameter \cite{Kang2010,GGPRB2007,GrigPhysicaB2009}, cannot explain such a large size of metal/SC domains, and, hence, contradict the AMRO and FISDW experiments \cite{ChaikinPRL2014,Gerasimenko2013}.
+A large size $d>1$~\textmu m of SC domains is also required \cite{MagnetochemistryKochev2023} to explain the observed \cite{Kang2010,ChaikinPRL2014,Gerasimenko2014} anisotropic SC transition by the current percolation via SC domains in finite-size samples \cite{Kochev2021}.
+Our scenario of DW-SC phase separation is also consistent with the severalfold enhancement of the upper critical field $H_\text{c2}$ observed in the coexistence phase of these organic superconductors \cite{Hc2Pressure,CDWSC}, because the SC domain size $\sim 1$~\textmu m is comparable to the magnetic penetration depth $\lambda$, which enhances $H_\text{c2}$ \cite{Tinkham}.
 In (TMTSF)$_{2}$ClO$_{4}$ the in-plane penetration depth is rather large \cite{Pratt2013}, $\lambda_{ab} ( T=0 ) \approx 0.86$~\textmu m, and increases even more at $T \to T_\text{cSC}$.
 Similarly large value of $\lambda $ is expected in (TMTSF)$_{2}$PF$_{6}$ and $\upalpha $-(BEDT-TTF)$_{2}$KHg(SCN)$_{4}$.